 Will you share anything that I tell you?

 No. According to legal and ethical guidelines, I cannot discuss or share any information about you to anyone without your written consent.
 This applies to adults (aged 18 and older) and for children whose parents sign a consent form.
 It should be noted however, that there are a couple of exceptions to this rule: if there is imminent concern for the safety of you or someone else, or if you disclose abuse of a child or elder, I am required to inform appropriate authorities to make sure everyone is safe.

 Do you take health insurance?

 The short answer: No. My professional services qualify for patient reimbursement, and may be covered in full or in part by your health insurance or employee benefit plan.
 As an “out-of-network provider,” I collect fees directly from you, however many plans allow you to apply for reimbursement using the monthly invoices I will provide for you.
 I can also provide your insurance company with any additional information about me that they need to process your claim.
 Prior to beginning therapy, it will be useful for you to contact your insurance company to get specific details about your mental health benefits.

 Here are some questions that may be helpful to ask:

-My fees are competitive for the Washington, DC area.
+My fees are competitive for an out-of-network provider in the Washington, DC area.
 Here is a list of current rates.
 Please note that rates are subject to change.

 Clients are asked to make payments by cash, check, or credit card at the time services are provided.
 I will provide a superbill for services each month, which will contain all of the information required in order for you to receive reimbursement from your insurance company.